fogfish/gouldian/doc/user-guide.md

 **Body**

-The library defines `Body` function build `Endpoint` to extract value.
-The value is then decoded by lens into the application type.
-The following example decodes body into struct.
+The library defines a combinator`Body` to build `Endpoint`.
+The combinator consumes payload from HTTP request and decodes the value into the type associated with lens.
+The following example decodes body into the application specific data structure.

 ```go
 // application type that captures application payload